netscaler/netscaler-observability-exporter/docs/deploy-coe-with-Kafka.md

 # Citrix ADC Observability Exporter with Kafka as endpoint

 Citrix ADC Observability Exporter is a container that collects metrics and transactions from Citrix ADC.
-It also transforms the data into the formats (such as AVRO) that is supported in Kafka and exports the data to the endpoint.
+It also transforms the data into the formats (such as AVRO) that are supported in Kafka and exports the data to the endpoint.
 Kafka is an open-source and distributed event streaming platform for high-performance data pipelines and streaming analytics.

 ## Deploy Citrix ADC Observability Exporter